 Acupressure, Trigger Point and Myofascial Release

 Pressure is applied to a specific area of tissue for an extended period of time to restore the soft tissue through acupressure, trigger point and myofascial release.
-This pressure helps relieve tension and provide stress relief, reduce pain levels, and break up connective tissue adhesions.
+This pressure helps relieve tension and provides stress relief, reduces pain levels, and breaks up connective tissue adhesions.

 Our Rehabilitation Team performs active and passive flexing and stretching of soft tissues in order to improve the muscle’s elasticity and tone.
 The result of stretching enhances muscle control, stability, flexibility, and increases range of motion (also a primary goal of the chiropractic adjustment).

 Electrical stimulation is the ability to apply a low-level current of electricity across poor functioning or injured tissue in order to modulate and relieve pain, reduce inflammation and swelling, and stimulate proper soft tissue behavior.

 Sound waves are used to penetrate soft tissue during ultrasound.
 It is primarily used on sore or injured muscles to help increase circulation in the tissue, which helps the healing process and can reduce pain associated with an injury.